 After taking sick leave from her job as an Income Management Officer for a housing association, Caroline was dreading the thought of going back to work.
-She spoke to her Occupational Health Department who suggested the free and confidential Access To Work Workplace Mental Health Support Service, which Remploy operates on behalf of the Department for Work and Pensions.
+She spoke to her Occupational Health Department who suggested the confidential Access To Work Mental Health Support Service, delivered by Remploy and funded by the Department for Work and Pensions.

 The service is personalised and supports individuals with all mental health issues which are affecting their work including, depression, anxiety and bipolar disorder.

 “The support I got from Remploy was a real turning point for me.
 My Vocational Rehabilitation Coach Diane, worked with me to put a work support strategy in place, then she liaised directly with my line manager Lee and the Head of Corporate Services, Jill who helped to make reasonable adjustments and improve my working environment to make me feel more settled.
 I was given my own work station rather than constantly hot-desking and a headset to make calls easier and less distracting.

 “I have struggled for years with my grammar and English, so Diane helped me access training to improve my skills and build up confidence in my written ability.
 Courses in mindfulness and meditation also helped me cope with any daily pressures.”